reactivize/github-repos-app/readme.md

 npm i

-# production build...
+# production build (optional for development work)...
-# - run this command first to create the bundle.js
+# - run this command to create the bundle.js
 # - give it one minute
 # - will create a /public/ folder with a bundle.js and copied in index.html
 # - and you will get your terminal prompt back